Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 **Renewal.**

-This License renews automatically for successive one (1) year terms at Licensor's then-current pricing unless either party provides written notice of non-renewal at least thirty (30) days prior to the end of the then-current term.
+This License renews automatically for successive one (1) year terms at Licensor's then-current pricing (not to exceed a ten percent (10%) increase over the prior term's pricing, unless otherwise agreed in writing) unless either party provides written notice of non-renewal at least thirty (30) days prior to the end of the then-current term.
 Licensee may cancel renewal by providing written notice as set forth above.

 **Termination.**

 The Licensor may terminate this License if:
-- the Licensee materially breaches any term of this License and fails to cure such breach within thirty (30) days after written notice from Licensor specifying the breach (except as set forth below),
+- the Licensee commits a Material Breach (as defined in Section 1) of any term of this License and fails to cure such breach within thirty (30) days after written notice from Licensor specifying the breach (except as set forth below),
 - the Licensee fails to pay required fees when due and fails to cure such non-payment within fifteen (15) days after written notice from Licensor,
 - the Licensee attempts unauthorized distribution or sublicensing,
-- the Licensee materially breaches Section 4.1 (Benchmarking), which shall be grounds for immediate termination upon written notice without a cure period.
+- the Licensee commits a Material Breach of Section 4.1 (Benchmarking), which shall be grounds for immediate termination upon written notice without a cure period.

 **Suspension for Non-Payment.**